sfeir-open-source/free-institute--confluent-technical-workshops/lab3/README.md

 ```

 ## Difference between pull and push queries
-**Pull Queries**: Pull queries are used to retrieve data from a ksqlDB stream or table on demand. it enables you to fetch the current state of a materialized view, a table or a stream.
+**Pull Queries**: Pull queries are used to retrieve data from a ksqlDB stream or table on demand. it enables you to fetch the current state of a table or a stream.
 The result of this statement is not persisted in a Kafka topic and is printed out only in the console.
 They're a great match for request/response flows.

 example:
 ```bash